mrsp/serow/README.md

   - Does NOT directly inform where the base is in the world.

 ### Force/Torque (F/T) Sensors -- Pressure Sensors
-  - Mounted at each foot (or ankle).
+  - Mounted at each foot.
   - Measure the Ground Reaction Force (GRF) and optionally torque.
   - Used for two things:
     (a) detecting whether a foot is in contact with the ground, and